GoblinArchives/LiminalHorror/Liminal Horror System/Stress and Fallout.md

 | 1d10 Stress | **DOOM**: Direct contact with Old Powers.
 Reality rupturing. |

 ## Stress Fallout Tables
-Some moments change an investigator forever.Some moments change an investigator forever.
+Some moments change an investigator forever.
 Players roll or choose from the the Stress Fallout table when either:
 - Stress reduces a PC's HP to exactly 0
 - The character takes **critical stress**.